 Skip to main content

-KakaoCloud's DNS (Domain Name System) service responds to domain names entered by users with the actual IP address of the computer hosting the corresponding site.
-Without the need for separate DNS server management, users can create and manage DNS zones and DNS records, receiving the address information they need on the internet.
-For example, when a user enters the URL https://kakaocloud.com/ in their web browser, DNS converts it to the actual IP address of the computer hosting the site, allowing the user to connect.
+KakaoCloud's DNS (Domain Name System) is a service that responds to the domain entered by a user to access a site with the actual IP address of the computer hosting the site.
+Using the DNS service, users can create DNS zones and DNS records without managing their own DNS servers and receive address information over the Internet.
+For example, when a user enters https://kakaocloud.com/ in a web browser, DNS converts it into the actual IP address of the computer hosting https://kakaocloud.com/ and responds so that the user can access the site via the resolved IP.

 info

-• The DNS service does not support domain name purchase or renewal services.
-For domain purchases or renewals, please contact a separate domain registrar.
+• The DNS service does not support domain name purchase or renewal.
+Please contact a separate domain registrar for domain registration or renewal.

 DNS zone

-A DNS zone is an object composed of multiple records that defines a DNS information area managed by the user.
-Users can create DNS records in the DNS zone and receive queries from the internet.
-For more details on creating and managing DNS zones, refer to the Create and manage DNS zones guide.
+A DNS zone is an object composed of multiple records and represents the DNS information managed by the user.
+Users can create DNS records in the created DNS zone and receive queries from the internet.
+For details on managing zones, see Create and manage DNS zone.

 DNS record

-DNS records are mappings between domain names and DNS resource definitions that provide instructions for how to handle requests received by the DNS server.
-KakaoCloud supports the following types of DNS records.
-DNS record statuses are as follows:
+DNS records are mappings between domain names and DNS resources, defining how the DNS server handles access requests.
+KakaoCloud supports the following record types.
+The record statuses are:

 ParameterDescription